Delvis Dutton: Career

 Dutton is a businessman.
 He once worked at UPS and in 2004, Dutton became the owner of General Pump and Well.
 In 2014, Dutton started All On News and later became the founder and Market Development Director of AllOnGeorgia.com.

 On November 2, 2010, Dutton won the election and became a Republican member of Georgia House of Representatives for District 166.
 Dutton defeated Patrick Banks.

 On November 6, 2012, Dutton won the election unopposed and served another term as a Republican member of Georgia House of Representatives for District 157.

 In May 2014, Dutton ran unsuccessfully in the 2014 GOP primary for the United States House of Representatives in the Georgia's 12th congressional district, to challenge incumbent Democratic Representative John Barrow.
-He was defeated by Rick W. Allen with 53.99% of the votes.
+He was defeated by Rick Allen with 53.99% of the votes.
 Dutton came in third place and received 14.39% of the votes.